duoyuncloud/ModelConverterTool/README.md

 2. Quantization Dependencies
    - Install required packages: `auto-gptq`, `awq`, `llama-cpp-python`, `mlx`
    - Some quantization requires CUDA support (Linux + NVIDIA GPU)

+### Frequently Asked Questions

+**Q: Do I need to pre-download public models?**
+A: No, unless you want to test or demo.
+For your own models, just use `--local-path` and point to your local model directory.

+**Q: Where should I put my YAML config?**
+A: Anywhere you like!
+The `configs/` directory is recommended for organization, but you can specify any path with `--config-file`.

+**Q: Can I convert models fully offline?**
+A: Yes!
+Use `--offline-mode` and provide a local model path.
+No internet connection is required for local models.